PhD student Eleanor Trimby explains our latest results on the ups and downs of buffer gas cooling of trapped ions :

 Figure: A two-dimensional ion crystal is held in a Paul trap, with each ion encoding a qubit.
 Optical tweezers allow for engineering the soundwave modes in the crystal, and thereby the interaction between the qubits.

 A. Grier, M. Cetina, F. Orucevic and V. Vuletic, Phys.
 Rev. Lett.
 102, 223201 (2009).

 Christoph Zipkes, Stefan Palzer, Carlo Sias & Michael Köhl, Nature 464, 388-391 (2010).

 Stefan Schmidt, Arne Härter and Johannes Hecker Denschlag, Phys.
 Rev. Lett.
 105, 133202 (2010).

 M. Cetina, A. Grier and V. Vuletic, Phys.
 Rev. Lett.
 109, 253201 (2012).

-Our funding is provided by the European Research Counsil via the ERC Starting Grant Hybrid atom-ion Quantum Systems and a Vidi Grant of the Dutch Science Foundation via a Vici grant, a Startup grant, a Projectruimte grant, and the Vrije Programma Atomic Quantum Simulators 2.0.
+Our funding is provided by the European Research Counsil via the ERC Starting Grant Hybrid atom-ion Quantum Systems and the Dutch Science Foundation via a Vici grant, a Startup grant, a Projectruimte grant, and the Vrije Programma Atomic Quantum Simulators 2.0.